mattbierbaum/arxiv-public-datasets/README.md

 using two Intel Xeon E5-2600 CPUs.

 **Bulk PDF conversion for plain PDFs, e.g. downdloaded from Kaggle (Google Cloud)** Downloading from AWS are `.tar` files.
-If plains PDFs are available, such as the case for downloading from Kaggle, add an optional argument `--PLAIN_PDFS TRUE`:
+If plains PDFs are downloaded, e.g. from Kaggle, use the optional argument `--PLAIN_PDFS TRUE`:
 ```
 python bin/convert_directory.py -N [OPTIONAL number_of_processes, default cpu_count] --PLAIN_PDFS TRUE
 ```
-PDFS in `$ARXIV_DATA/tarpdfs` will be converted and the text files are store in `$ARXIV_DATA/fulltext`, keeping the file structure like on arXiv servers intact.
+PDFs in `$ARXIV_DATA/tarpdfs` will be converted and the text files are store in `$ARXIV_DATA/fulltext`, keeping the file structure like on arXiv servers intact.

 ## Cocitation network